markocupic/sac-event-tool-bundle/src/Pdf/fonts/opensans/readme.txt

-These fonts are used for the workshop booklet generator:
+These fonts are used for the workshop booklet generator service:
-Markocupic\SacEventToolBundle\Pdf\PrintWorkshopsAsPdf
+Markocupic\SacEventToolBundle\Pdf\WorkshopBookletGenerator